What’s going on with K12 and higher education in California in 2026?

 Quick Facts

-- Enrollment: There are nearly 6 million students in California’s 10,000 K12 public schools.
+- Enrollment: There are nearly 6 million students in California’s 10,000 K-12 public schools.

-- Demographic: Nearly 20% of K12 students are English learners; more than 60% are from low income families.
+- Demographic: Nearly 20% of K-12 students are English learners; more than 60% are from low-income families.

-- Financial aid: California plans to spend more than $3 billion on financial aid to undergraduates in 2025, nearly $1 billion more than it spent in 2017.
+- Financial aid: California plans to commit roughly $3 billion in financial aid to undergraduates in 2025, nearly a billion more than it spent in 2017.

 K12 and Higher Education Bills